mozilla-l10n/documentation/products/mozilla_org/test_mozilla_org.md

 If you work on Pontoon, it is safe to say that it will take less than an hour to see your changes reflected on the dashboard and the dev server.

-When a project has a firm deadline to meet, we will communicate it through the [dev-l10n-web mailing list](https://lists.mozilla.org/listinfo/dev-l10n-web).
+When a project has a firm deadline to meet, it will be communicated through the [dev-l10n-web mailing list](https://lists.mozilla.org/listinfo/dev-l10n-web).
 Be sure to sign up so you receive important community wide information on web related projects.